ONV1809/US-Flight-Delay-Project/README.md

 -Seaborn
 -Scikit-learn

-Please refer to the "requirements.txt" file for a full list of all libraries as well as the exact version of each of these packages that is used throughout this project.
+Please refer to the "requirements.txt" file for a full list of all libraries used throughout this project.
-Use the command: pip install -r requirements.txt to directly installed all the required packages.

 ## USAGE